 After a long time since I joined Wikipedia, I thought maybe I should give it a shot and write one article on the English Wikipedia.
 Well, I did, and after some time, I published it.
 One guy from Wales deleted it.
 I confronted him with my rude email.
 He did not respond swiftly.
 Took him some time to reply, maybe the email was choking him or he was figuring out how to answer a dumb African like me.

-Frankly, I could’t handle the deletion part.
+Frankly, I couldn’t handle the deletion part.
 It was too overwhelming.
-Took all night to think what went wrong?
+Took me all night long to think what went wrong?
 And finally, I looked into his talk page and found some quick list of questions and answers provided from the standard Wikipedia guideline, but the way he answered it in a flamboyance way triggered my anger and I stormed him with my very, very RUDE email.

-I accused him for being a racist, though he denied it, and looks like it hurts him so hardly.
-He somehow managed to outline some short and clear message to me which left me in bad position as a totally loser of time.
+I accused him of being a racist, though he denied it, and looks like it hurts him so hard.
+He somehow managed to outline some short and clear message to me which left me in a bad position as a total loser of time.
 Instead of defending my article by providing points and credible sources I attacked his personality by imposing false and crazy [ass] ideas of racism and stuff like that.